ubco-W2022T2-data301/project-group-group60/README.md

 ## Team Members

 - Ojus Sharma: Definitely not a Dhoni fan.
-- Ishaan Solanki: Definitly not a fan of the best team in the IPL.
+- Ishaan Solanki: Definitely not a fan of the best team in the IPL.
-- Person 3: one sentence about you!
+- Sparsh Khanna : Definitely a KL Rahul fan.

 ## Images